stevenmcintosh/Office-Fussball/README.md

 On localhost, all warnings are shown.

-If you receive some warnings, it may be because of your settings or upgrages to MySQL.To rid these warnings, find yout my.cnf file and the [mysqld] group, then paste the line below
+If you receive some warnings, it may be because of your settings or some upgrages to MySQL.

+To rid these warnings, open my.cnf (probably in your conf dir) and find the [mysqld] group, then paste the line below:

 [mysqld]
 sql_mode="STRICT_TRANS_TABLES,ERROR_FOR_DIVISION_BY_ZERO,NO_AUTO_CREATE_USER,NO_ENGINE_SUBSTITUTION"